Baronchibuikem/portfolio/README.md

 # portfolio

 A redesign of my personal portfolio.
-Built with Django and Boostrap
+Built with Django and Boostrap, I also added docker to the platorm

 ## link